92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 15 minutes

 This dessert board has everything from fresh fruit to ice cream sandwiches.
 But the real star is the non-dairy fondue, made with coconut sugar, vegan dark chocolate and an alternative milk of your choice.
-We’ll bring the wine.
+I'll bring the wine.

 73. Peaches and Meringue